ep-1/TIM/README.txt

 Someone else said: “Now we are all sons of bitches.”
 She stood tall and majestic.
 She radiated fury.
 She shouted: “Who has disturbed me?”
 But then, anger expelled, she felt the sadness beneath; she let her breath fall softly, like a sigh, like ashes floating gently on the wind.
 She couldn't understand why he chose to flirt so closely with the death of the world.
+The candy store.
+Everything he wanted was on the opposite side of that pane of glass.
+The store was decorated in bright colors, and the scents wafting out drove him crazy.
+He tried to rush for the door, or just get closer to the glass, but he couldn't.
+She held him back with great strength.
+Why would she hold him back?
+How might he break free of her grasp?
+He considered violence.